Qarj/cypress-notes/challenges/README.md

 # Challenges

 -   [x] 01 - Log into Totaljobs
 -   [x] 02 - Log into Totaljobs with http, then get profile with a browser
 -   [x] 03 - Log into CWJobs or Totaljobs by changing baseUrl
 -   [x] 04 - Two test specs requiring login share login code
 -   [x] 05 - Test type other than integration - Release
 -   [ ] 06 - Click on `Apply to jobs` in iframe at /Authenticated/MyApplications.aspx#/dashboard/applications
 -   [x] 07 - Create an account, filling out every profile field, uploading a CV file, close account
 -   [x] 08 - Download file, assert against the content
 -   [x] 09 - Helper - accept cookies
 -   [x] 10 - Blocker add-in to Chrome to prevent loading of unwanted third party resources slowing down tests
+-   [x] 11 - Post a multipart form using cy.request to http://httpbin.org/
+-   [x] 12 - Post a multipart form using cy.request to actual website

 # Setup